Ask Jean: What’s the Deal

-Dear Ashley, My women’s health practitioner told me to start taking ashwagandha when my out-of-whack hormones weren’t responding even to drugs.
-Like many adaptogens, ashwagandha can help with a number of different conditions, because they’re more about supporting the body systems overall, rather than fixing specific symptoms.
+Dear Ashley, My women’s health practitioner told me to start taking ashwagandha.
 I was skeptical—until I met the glowing co-proprietresses of Botanic Bazaar in Amagansett, who practically vibrates with health and happiness (yes, beauty convinced me where medical experts did not).
-On the shelves next to the goop skincare was a Sun Potion section; I snapped up a tub of powdered ashwaganda and a bag of tocos (“Put it in your coffee, it makes anything creamier and it’s full of vitamin E,” they enthused) for good measure.
+On the shelves next to the goop skincare was a Sun Potion section; I snapped up a tub of powdered ashwaganda and a bag of tocos (“Put it in your coffee, it makes anything creamier,” they enthused) for good measure.

 Ashwagandha tastes terrible, as it turns out, and I am the lone non-smoothie-loving gooper, so I devised a morning cereal that deliciously masks the bitterness: oats, seeds, and nuts, plus ashwagandha, cinnamon, salt, tocos, and berries, bound together with a little kefir.
 It is delicious hot (I use coconut milk instead of kefir if I’m doing hot) or cold, and checks every nutritional box I can think of, from protein to probiotics.

-It took less than a month for the hormones to fall significantly more in line; it was summer, my favorite season, so the much-less-stressed-ness I felt might well have been the warm air, but I did notice it, regardless.
+It took less than a month for me to get into it.
+It was summer, my favorite season, so the much-less-stressed-ness I felt might well have been the warm air, but I did notice it, regardless.

 Try it, don’t try it; I’m ordering more.